judka-uriel/uriel-book/uriel_en.md

 of the times.
-And so Hillel introduced the concept of the *[prozbul](https://en.wikipedia.org/wiki/Prozbul)*, when interest-free loans are formalized as granted to the court — a juridical body, rather than to a private individual, so that the debt is not cancelled in the year of Shemitah.
+And so Hillel introduced the concept of the *[prozbul](https://en.wikipedia.org/wiki/Prozbul)*, when interest-free loans are formalized as granted to the court — a juridical body, rather than to a private individual, so that the debt is not canceled in the year of Shemitah.
 This is yet another example of amendments to the fundamental law, when obsolete laws that do not correspond to the level of society's development are modified.